M-pdb/DCDM_Group4/README.md

 # Folder Structure
-**egressed_data/** – Contains raw `.csv` data retrieved from the TRE **cleaned_data/** – Processed and cleaned datasets ready for database import **scripts/** – R scripts for data cleaning, collation, and analysis **sql/** – SQL scripts for creating and querying the MySQL database **rshiny/** – RShiny files to create the interactive dashboard **database_backup/** – SQL dump files to restore the database
+**egressed_data/** – Contains raw `.csv` data retrieved from the TRE **cleaned_data/** – Processed and cleaned datasets ready for database import **scripts/** – R scripts for data cleaning, collation,analysis and MySQL **rshiny/** – RShiny files to create the interactive dashboard **database_backup/** – SQL dump files to restore the database